NTNU-IndEcol/df_file_interchange/README.md

 * Pyarrow won't encode numpy's complex64.
 So, we've disabled this in the tests for now although the functionality will work in CSV.
 Solution would be to serialize the actual data column when necessary but that's new functionality.

+* Float16s won't work properly and will never work, due to Pandas decision.

+* Some of the newer or more esoteric features of Pandas are not yet accounted for.

 ## Technical Reasonings